Safe-DS/DSL/docs/development/generation-testing.md

 ## Adding a generation test

-1. If you do not want to test the runner integration (default), create a new **folder** (not just a file!) in the `tests/resources/generation/no runner integration` directory or any subdirectory.
-Otherwise, create a new folder the `tests/resources/generation/with runner integration` directory or any subdirectory.
+1. Create a new **folder** (not just a file!) in the `tests/resources/generation` directory or any subdirectory.
 Give the folder a descriptive name, since the folder name becomes part of the test name.
+By default, the runner integration is disabled.
+If you want to test the runner integration, place the folder in `tests/resources/generation/runner integration` or any subdirectory instead.

     !!! tip "Skipping a test"